 - In a Relational Database Management System, data consistency and dependency are of utmost importance.
 Generally, the Normal forms are used to avoid redundancy of data.
 Redundancy in the data leads to anomalies such as update, insert and delete.
-In update anomaly, if a table has redundant data, then while updating the records, they are not correctly updated which results in the data being inconsistent.
+In update anomaly, if a table has redundant data, then updating the records is not correctly updated, resulting in inconsistent data.

-- Various Normal forms that are commonly used in Relational Database Management System are First Normal Form, Second Normal Form, Third Normal Form, Boyce-Codd Normal Form (BCNF), etc. In order to achieve the Second Normal form, the First Normal Form should be achieved first which is one of the criteria of making the table or data to be in Second Normal Form.
-The rule for First Normal Form (1NF) is that an attribute of a column cannot contain multiple values rather it should hold atomic values.
+- Various Normal forms that are commonly used in Relational Database Management System are First Normal Form, Second Normal Form, Third Normal Form, Boyce-Codd Normal Form (BCNF), etc. In order to achieve the Second Normal form, the First Normal Form should be achieved first, which is one of the criteria of making the table or data to be in Second Normal Form.
+First Normal Form (1NF) rule is that an attribute of a column cannot contain multiple values; rather, it should hold atomic values.

 How does it work?

 Before going deep into the concept of Normalization, let us focus on a few fundamental elements involved in database tables and relations.
 A Key in RDBMS is used to identify records uniquely in a table, and a key can be a single column or multiple columns.
 A Primary key is a single column that is used to identify the records uniquely.
 A composite primary key consists of multiple columns, which is also used to identify unique records.
 In the Second Normal Form, we need to achieve a single-column primary key.
 A Foreign key in one table is used to identify the records in another table uniquely.
 In Second Normal Form, each non-key attribute in the relation must depend upon the primary key functionally.